dimitri-nicolo/calico/getting-started/cnx/access-the-manager.md

 **Advanced ingress controllers, with modifications**

-If you need to annotate or modify the service, you must create your own service and rename it: `serviceName: <your own name>`.
+If you need to annotate or modify the service, you must create your own service (`serviceName: <your own name>`) in the tigera-manager namespace, and use it in the Ingress resource.
 For example:

 ```yaml
 apiVersion: networking.k8s.io/v1beta1